Jorge Amado: Biography

-Amado published his first novel, The Country of Carnival, in 1931, at age 18.
+Amado published his first novel, The Country of Carnival, in 1931, aged 18.
 He married Matilde Garcia Rosa and had a daughter, Lila, in 1933.
 The same year he published his second novel, Cacau, which increased his popularity.

 He studied law at the Federal University of Rio de Janeiro Faculty of Law but never became a practising lawyer.
 His leftist activities made his life difficult under the dictatorial regime of Getúlio Vargas.
 In 1935 he was arrested for the first time, and two years later his books were publicly burned.
-His works were banned from Portugal, but in the rest of Europe he gained great popularity with the publication of Jubiabá in France.
-The book received enthusiastic reviews, including that of Nobel prize Award winner Albert Camus.
+His works were banned from Portugal, but in the rest of Europe, he gained great popularity with the publication of Jubiabá in France.
+The book received enthusiastic reviews, including that of Nobel Prize winner French author Albert Camus.

 In the early 1940s, Amado edited a literary supplement for the Nazi-funded political newspaper "Meio-Dia".
 Being a communist militant, from 1941 to 1942 Amado was compelled to go into exile to Argentina and Uruguay.
 When he returned to Brazil he separated from Matilde Garcia Rosa.
 In 1945 he was elected to the National Constituent Assembly, as a representative of the Brazilian Communist Party (PCB) (he received more votes than any other candidate in the state of São Paulo).
 He signed a law granting freedom of religious faith.

 He remarried in 1945, to the writer Zélia Gattai.
 In 1947 they had a son, João Jorge.
 The same year his party was declared illegal, and its members arrested and persecuted.
 Amado chose exile once again, this time in France, where he remained until he was expelled in 1950.

 His daughter from his first marriage, Lila, died in 1949.
 From 1950 to 1952 Amado and Gattai lived in Czechoslovakia, where another daughter, Paloma, was born.
 He also travelled to the Soviet Union, winning the Stalin Peace Prize in 1951.
-Recently released documents show that in this period he was investigated by the CIA.
+Documents released to the public in 2016 show that in this period he was investigated by the CIA.

 On his return to Brazil in 1954, Amado abandoned active political life, leaving the Communist Party one year later.
 From that period on he dedicated himself solely to literature.